 Taking a taxi is the most convenient way to get around a metropolis such as Beijing.
 Thousands of taxis run to and from every corner of Beijing to meet the demands of passengers.

 You can dial 96103 or 010-6873 3399 to call a cab, and an additional surcharge of 3 yuan is incurred for this service.

 Have your destination in Chinese characters in case there are communication problems.

-For travel within 15 km (9.3 miles), 10 yuan is charged for the first 3 km and 2 yuan for each subsequent km.
-For distances over 15 km (9.3 miles), 3 yuan is charged for each additional km.
+A taxi fare in Beijing depends on the vehicle.
+On average, they start about 12 or 13 yuan for up to 3 kilometers during the daytime, and 2 yuan for each subsequent kilometer.
+For distances over 15 km (9.3 miles), 3 yuan is charged for each additional kilometer.

-5. Passenger needs to ensure that they use an official taxi, with a taxi sign on the roof and the driver’s registration card displayed on the dashboard.
+Be aware that some drivers or people in fake taxis might scam you by overcharging or giving counterfeit money.
+Make sure that they turn on the meter, or they may charge much higher.
+Ensure that you are using an official taxi, with a taxi sign on the roof and the driver’s registration card displayed on the dashboard.